lkrych/gios_notes/lectures/p3_l1_scheduling.md

 ## Scheduling Overview

-The CPU scheduler decides how and when processes access shared CPUs.
+The **CPU scheduler decides how and when processes access shared CPUs**.
 In this lesson we will use **task** to interchangeably mean processes or threads.

 The scheduler concerns itself with **both user-level tasks and kernel-level tasks**.

 <img src="scheduling_overview">

-The responsibility of the scheduler is to pick a task from the ready queue and dispatch it to the CPU.
+The responsibility of the scheduler is to **pick a task from the ready queue and dispatch it to the CPU**.

-Whenever the CPU becomes idle, we need to run the scheduler.
+**Whenever the CPU becomes idle, we need to run the scheduler**.
 The goal is to pick another task to run as quickly as possible so that the CPU doesn't sit idle for very long.
-We also need to run the scheduler when a new task becomes ready.
-A common way schedulers share the CPU is to set a timer (timeslice).
+We also need to run the scheduler when a new task becomes ready. **A common way schedulers share the CPU is to set a timer (timeslice)**.
+When a timeslice expires, the scheduler must run.

 Which task should be selected?
 The answer **depends on the scheduling policy/algorithm**.